SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/admin/create-extra-table.md

 1. [Add fields to your new table][1].

-1. Optionally adjust table properties such as sort order.
-    * Click the table name in the list to enter edit mode.
+1. Optionally, adjust table properties such as sort order.
+(Click the table name in the list to enter edit mode.)

 1. Click **Restart NetServer**.
 If Travel is activated, you will also see a message that a new Travel database must be generated.